Cognitive Behavioral Therapist

 Finding Accredited Psychology Programs

 An important consideration when choosing a psychology program to enroll in is whether the school is accredited by a regional or national accreditation body.
-The US Department recognizes a handful of accreditation bodies who are trusted to determine whether a school provides an acceptable level of quality.
+The US Department of Education recognizes a handful of accreditation bodies who are trusted to determine whether a school provides an acceptable level of quality.
 Accreditation is important for students for several reasons.
 A school must be accredited for students to receive federal student aid and credits from an unaccredited college or university may not be accepted by other schools when transferring or applying to graduate school.
 Additionally, employers may not recognize your degree if it is from an unaccredited school.
 Both online and on-campus schools are accredited by the same accreditation bodies.
 To find whether a school is accredited, you can look it up in the US Department of Education’s searchable database.

 In addition to school accreditation, the American Psychological Association is recognized by the US Department of Education for accrediting doctorate level psychology programs.
 This includes doctorate programs in clinical psychology, counseling psychology, and school psychology.
 The APA does not accredit psychology programs at the bachelor’s or master’s level.
 You can learn more about APA accreditation at the American Psychological Association website.